 Key Stage 1 is an exciting challenge for our children.
-Engaging lessons and purposeful learning stimulates children to achieve their best and aspire to meet each new challenge with persistence, independence and confidence.
+Engaging lessons and purposeful learning stimulate children to achieve their best and aspire to meet each new challenge with perseverance, independence and confidence.
 Our emphasis is on securing foundations in reading, writing and mathematics and we aim for every child to leave KS1 with competence and confidence in those key areas of education.

 Every term, we plan enriching experiences either on-site or by taking advantage of the many places of interest in London and beyond.
 These are linked to our termly Topic and act as a stimulus to classroom learning.

 Key Stage 1 follows the school Phonics Policy and teaches daily phonics lessons using the DfE Letters and Sounds programme.

 P.E is taught weekly in class groups by a specialist P.E. teacher.
 The children learn aspects of dance, gymnastics and games.
 Children are expected to wear a full PE kit and learn about healthy bodies, keeping safe, team work and sportsmanship.